UZBEKISTAN: Muslim activist jailed for criticising Muftiate

 Following the raids, fines and short-term jailings, Imam Fazliddin Parpiyev protested about this and publicly himself also raised freedom of religion and belief issues.
 He was fired from his post, and the Muftiate, ordinary police and SSS secret police subjected him to questioning.
 Officials also intimidated his relatives.
 He then fled Uzbekistan "for my safety" in December 2018 after appealing to President Shavkat Mirziyoyev "as Muslims .. cannot have full freedom of religion and belief".

-Muslims are in 2019 being blacklisted for memorising the Koran for a state-run competition, and imams are rotated to stop them influencing congregations.
+Muslims are in 2019 being put on watch lists for memorising the Koran for a state-run competition, and imams are rotated to stop them influencing congregations.

 Muftiate "spiritual leadership"?Following his 8 April visit to the Muftiate, Astanov published several videos of the meeting on Facebook, seen by Forum 18.
 But later the same day, Tashkent Police arrested him and published their own Facebook video, also seen by Forum 18, of the meeting with Deputy Chief Mufti Mansur where he accused Astanov of "raising their voices in his office as hooligans", and being disrespectful to the alleged "spiritual leadership" of the state-controlled Muftiate and state-appointed imams.